rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 Next imagine you would have to request lots of fields for both organization.
-Thus you would have to repeat all fields for each organization which makes the quert repetitive and verbose.
+Thus you would have to repeat all fields for each organization which makes the query repetitive and verbose.
 Therefore, you can use so called **fragments** to extract reusable parts of a query.
 That's especially useful when your query becomes deeply nested and uses lots of shared fields.

 {{< highlight javascript "hl_lines=3 6 10 11 12 13" >}}
 {